 On the first run out, I got some video together from the GoPro Hero2 mounted on the handlebars for a change – and even a reverse angle at one point!
 That’s almost cinematography!

-I took in three main routes – #134, the Pacific Coast road along Sagami Bay, the Toyo Tires Turnpike, a twisty mountainous toll road, and then the Izu Skyline Parkway, another long stretch of twisting roads with some great views of the coastline as it snakes south down the Izu peninsula.
+I took in three main routes – Route #134, the Pacific Coast road along Sagami Bay, the Toyo Tires Turnpike, a twisty mountainous toll road from near Odawara up to the Skylounge Cafe, and then the Izu Skyline Parkway, another long stretch of twisting toll roads with some great views of the coastline as it snakes south down the Izu peninsula.